ProFormA/proformaxml/Whitepaper_Response.md

 - **title**

     The title serves as a short description of a file.
 It may be used as the link text for downloadable file links in the [filerefs](#feedback-type-filerefs) section.
 This is useful if responses tend to contain files with cryptic filenames.

-Note that text, such as source code, written inside an online editor of an LMS can also be represented by a submission-file (specifically the attached-text-file element).

 ### The response-meta-data element